-The Schroon Lake Region shines during the summer season.
-Home to some of the Adirondacks' sandiest beaches, pristine waterways and scenic mountains, the region embodies all that a classic summer resort destination should.
-The area offers a thriving arts community, a quaint Main Street and a refreshingly simple atmosphere.
+The Schroon Lake region shines during the summer season.
+Home to some of the Adirondacks' sandiest beaches, pristine waterways, and scenic mountains, the region embodies all that a classic summer resort destination should.
+The area offers a thriving arts community, a quaint Main Street, and a refreshingly simple atmosphere.

 Experience the Adirondack outdoors.

 The Schroon Lake Region is a recreational paradise.
-Spend a day outside and enjoy a hike through the Hoffman Notch Wilderness, Severance Hill or Pharaoh Lake Wilderness—all offer spectacular views of the surrounding landscape.
+Spend a day outside and enjoy a hike through the Hoffman Notch Wilderness, Severance Hill, or Pharaoh Lake Wilderness—all offer spectacular views of the surrounding landscape.

 Pharaoh Mountain is the dominant mountain in the Pharaoh Lake Wilderness and is noted for its unique summit.
 At the top you'll find five distinct viewpoints including views of the High Peaks and the famous Pharaoh Lake.

 Try the Hoffman Notch Wilderness and Severance Hill areas for a day hike.
-With modest pitches, bubbling brooks, waterfalls and streams along the way, they afford a scenic yet manageable adventure.
+With modest pitches, bubbling brooks, waterfalls, and streams along the way, they afford a scenic yet manageable adventure.

-Take in some arts & culture.
+Take in some arts and culture.

-See a performance by the acclaimed vocalists at the Seagle Music Colony—it's one of the oldest vocal training programs in the country and hosts some of the nation's most gifted singers.
+See a performance by the acclaimed vocalists at the Seagle Music Colony.
+It's one of the oldest vocal training programs in the country and hosts some of the nation's most gifted singers.
 During the summer, local favorites include arts and entertainment from the Schroon Lake Arts Council and concerts and workshops featured at the Boathouse Theater and bandstand located on the picturesque shores of Schroon Lake.

 Make a splash.